 Professional background checks require the consent of the person being searched and must comply with state and federal laws including the state Ban the Box law and the Fair Credit Reporting Act (FCRA).
 These can be run in connection with matters like employment, elderly and child care positions, firearms, licensing issues, and other reasons.

 Searchers can run a background check through different county and local law enforcement agencies.
-At the county level, a searcher can obtain a background check through the Sheriff’s Office for a $25 fee.11 This will only reveal criminal records from within the Sheriff’s Office jurisdiction, so it will not include cases from other counties or out of state.
-The contact information is:
+At the county level, a searcher can obtain a background check through the Sheriff’s Office for a $25 fee.11 This will only reveal criminal records from within the Sheriff’s Office jurisdiction, so it will not include cases from other counties or out-of-state.

 Summit County Sheriff’s Office